jnord0/nucleus-security-interview/Engineering_Intern_Interview_Questions.md

     )
 ```
 Output:
 Yes, both queries are vulnerable to SQL injection.
-Here's why and how to fix it:\
+Here's why and how to fix it:<br>
 **The Problem**
 ```python
 # If email = "'; DROP TABLE users; --"